Prashanna-Raj-Pandit/STAT-561--Predictive-Modeling/README.md

 This will load the absenteeism dataset, preprocess it, fit regression models, and output test MSEs and classification errors.
 Datasets
-The analyses use the following datasets:

-Absenteeism_at_work.xls: Workplace absenteeism data with variables like hours absent, age, distance, and education.
-Customer Churn.csv: Telecom customer data with usage, demographic, and churn information. pat_stat.txt: Patient satisfaction data with age, severity, and anxiety. muscle_mass.txt: Muscle mass data with age and mass measurements. cdi.txt: County demographic data with population, income, and physician counts. flu shot.txt: Flu shot uptake data with age, awareness, and sex.
-Student_Performance.csv: Student performance data with study hours, scores, and other factors. loan_data.csv: Loan approval data with applicant income, credit history, and more.

-Note: Datasets are not included in this repository due to potential size or privacy constraints.
-Ensure you have access to these files or similar datasets to replicate the analyses.
 Example Outputs

 Absenteeism Analysis (HW4.R): Compares Lasso, Ridge, and Elastic Net models for predicting absenteeism hours (Test MSEs) and Lasso for classifying absenteeism categories (classification error).